 The Authority does not generally invest in equity shares or marketable bonds.
-It does however hold stock in the form of investments in property funds at a value of £25.011million (2020/21 £21.535million).
+It does however hold stock in the form of investments in property funds at a value of £21,098m (2021/22 £25,011m).

-The funds are classified as "financial assets at fair value through profit and loss" meaning that movement in price will impact on gains and losses in the surplus or deficit on the provision of services within the Comprehensive Income and Expenditure Statement for 2021/22.
+The funds are classified as "financial assets at fair value through profit and loss" meaning that movement in price would normally impact on gains and losses in the surplus or deficit on the provision of services within the Comprehensive Income and Expenditure Statement for 2022/23.
+However there is a statutory override currently in place meaning that any changes in the values of these investments will instead be taken through unusable reserves.